Skip to content

 Monitoring Kubernetes with Sematext

-Sematext Monitoring will give you detailed insights into your cluster’s health, performance metrics, resource counts amongst other important metrics.
-Speaking of metrics, check out this page for a summarized list of the key metrics you can follow with Sematext as well as a short explanation for each one of them.
+Sematext Monitoring will provide you with detailed insights into your cluster's control plane components and their health, performance metrics, and resource counts, among other important metrics.
+Speaking of metrics, you can check out this page for a summarized list of key metrics that you can track using Sematext.
+It also includes a short explanation for each metric.

 alt_text